tina4stack/tina4-php/docs/tutorials/website.md

 ```
 ### Step 2 - Create templates

-Now that we have our index.twig template, we can create more templates which will be the content for our page.
+Next, we will create more templates which will be the content for our page.
 Our page will have a header, body and footer.

 #### Create header